 By reading this guide and learning more about bisexuality, you are helping to make this world a more accepting place for bisexual people.
 It is on everyone to work together to build better, safer communities.
-Here are some steps to take:
+Here are some steps to take towards supporting people who identify as bisexual: